 Minute by minute, Universe Today reports all that is new in astronomy, space science, and space exploration.
 Their team provides CosmoQuest with expertise on systems architecture & project management, while keeping us up-to-date in this ever changing field.
 Universe Today also produces the Weekly Space Hangout and Virtual Star Party in partnership with CosmoQuest to keep you informed on all the space news and beautiful night sky sights.

 Astronomers Without Borders fosters understanding and goodwill across national and cultural boundaries by creating relationships through the universal appeal of astronomy.
 Astronomers Without Borders projects promote sharing.
 Sharing resources.
 Sharing knowledge.
 Sharing inspiration.
 All through a common interest in something basic and universal.
 Sharing the sky.
 Astronomers Without Borders: One People, One Sky.
+Boundaries vanish when we look skyward.

 Focused on inspiring the people of Earth to explore other worlds, understand our own, and seek life elsewhere, the Planetary Society sponsors novel and innovative projects that will “seed” further exploration.
 The Planetary Society was founded to inspire and involve the world’s public in space exploration through advocacy, projects, and education.
 Like CosmoQuest, they believe that our next age of exploration will have everyday people involved in making great discoveries and acquiring new knowledge about our solar system.